 How to create a new task:

-Tasks are found in your left-hand sidebar.
+Tasks are found in your right-hand sidebar.

 Click Create new task